artoo-corporation/D2-Cloud/everything.md

 ## 9. OpenAPI Generation

-`app/openapi.py` patches FastAPI’s schema generator to emit YAML and mounts a static `/public/openapi.yaml` route (public CORS).
-The YAML is auto-regenerated at import time with a comment containing the generation date.
+`app/openapi.py` exposes YAML and is mounted on the public sub-app at `/public/openapi.yaml` (wildcard CORS).
+The YAML is generated at request time and prefixed with a generation-date comment.
+Cache: `public, max-age=300`.

 ---